Mashey/data_engineer/README.md

 - Cloud Adminstration

 > Cloud engineers must refine specific cloud computing skills in order to be successful in their roles.
 These skills range from software development and database administration to change management and data security.

+At Mashey our Data Engineers live in the Cloud, and it's important to eventually be comfortable with our core Cloud technologies.